Requirements and What to Expect

 www.musc.edu/tfcbt.Please email a copy of this certificate to Carolyn at email@example.com

-at least 48 hours prior to the training.
+at least 72 hours prior to the training.
 This will be required to attend the training.
 This online training is $35 and CEU’s are available.
 If you completed the online training in the past, that is acceptable.
-Please print and bring a copy of your certificate of completion to the first training.

 o Additionally, participants should begin reading Treating Trauma and Traumatic Grief in Children and Adolescents by Cohen, Mannarino, and Deblinger (2nd edition is preferred, but 1st edition is acceptable).
 This does not need to be complete before the training days, but should be complete before the completion of the calls.